The Unofficial Net Yaroze Newsgroup

 There is no group administrator, instead the server enforces their own rules and regulations as to what can be received and sent, to and from their server.
 Generally speaking, servers are very liberal when it comes to free expression with rules focusing on removing illegal and hostile activities.
 Servers tend to be politically agnostic and do not police language for politeness or political correctness.

 Because of the decentralized nature, public groups are not connected to any one server, so not all groups will be available on all servers.
-But servers do have their own private groups for server user support.
+But servers do have their own "local" (private) groups for server user support, etc.

 Groups typically maintain their own rules based on a democratic process and is outlined in their FAQ (Frequently Asked Question).
 It's maintained by an agreed upon person or organization and it will outline the group's purpose and what's exceptable and what is not.
 The actual "admin role" is left to each user and their software client to enforce what they don't want to see, ie the blocking of users or words ( a feature called kill file, see below).